-The criteria and procedures for becoming an ICA arbitrator
+A summary of the criteria and procedures for becoming an ICA arbitrator

 This information applies to anyone wishing to become an ICA arbitrator.

 NB: Existing ICA arbitrators can only accept new appointments if they have passed (or been exempted from taking) the ICA Advanced Arbitrator Examination.